 Chapter Two: Ann

 It's impossible to know, when you first set out to report on a story, just what that story will become.
 This is the the fact, the thrill, that hooked Ann from the start.
-From her very first assignment—for her middle school rag, the Barstow Bulletin.
+From her very first assignment—for her middle school rag, the Barstow Bulletin

 She’d joined the paper to persuade her immigrant parents she was studious.
 Serious.
 Already packing her CV with those extracurriculars colleges would admire most.
 Honoring their many sacrifices with some sacrifices of her own.
-Not because she believed she had a passion for reportage.
+Not because she believed she had a passion for reportage

 She’d gone to the marching band’s bake sale expecting some grandmother’s secret family recipe would be the juiciest scoop she could unearth.
 But she’d met Mr. Alvarez there, who, besides baking a mean dulce de leche cheesecake, served as Chief Observer and Telescope Engineer at the solar observatory down in Big Bear.
-And, instead of two graphs on the cash some scones and rugelach raised, she’d turned in two thousand words on solar flares, coronal mass ejections, magnetic field studies, and—her true subject, which the science simply served to, shall we say, illuminate—the mindset of a man who spent his days staring at the sun.
+And, instead of two graphs on the cash some scones and rugelach raised, she’d turned in two thousand words on solar flares, coronal mass ejections, magnetic field studies, and—her true subject, which the science simply served, shall we say, illuminate—the mindset of a man who spent his days staring at the sun.

-She can still recite from memory the final graph of that piece, which had pleased her so and pleases her still: “Mr. Alvarez walks me back along the causeway from the observatory to the shore, to the parking lot, where my mother will be collecting me, but halfway across he stops.
+She can still recite from memory the final paragraph of that piece, which had pleased her so and pleases her still: Mr. Alvarez walks me back along the causeway from the observatory to the shore, to the parking lot, where my mother will be collecting me, but halfway across he stops.
 He’s gone silent, and he points, not to the sky but to the water.
-I stare, I squint, looking for the bird I figure must be the cause of his awe, but I’m blind to it.
-He has seen something that I don’t.”
+I stare, I squint, searching for the bird I suppose must be the source of his awe, but I’m blind to it.
+He has seen something that I don’t.

-She still remembers how Mr. Olsen, the Bulletin’s nerdy, 6’3”, paper-white, bowtie-clad faculty advisor—who, to this day, emails her whenever she’s published a new story, to say how great it is and why—raised her pages in the air for proof, and, like a prosecutor resting his case, boomed,“By god, Ann, you’ve got it!”
+She still remembers how Mr. Olsen, the Bulletin’s nerdy, 6’3”, paper-white, bowtie-clad faculty advisorwho, to this day, emails her whenever she’s published a new story, to say how great it is and why—raised her pages in the air for proof, and, like a prosecutor resting his case, boomed,“By god, Ann, you’ve got it!”

-Her sophomore year of high school, she begged a weekly column from the local daily, which in short order—thanks to her technicolor portrait of a Dolly Parton impersonator—won her the national attention that assured her a full scholarship to Berkeley, and, in so doing, assured her parents that their daughter’s passion could translate into a profession, thus perfectly pleasing everyone.
+Her sophomore year of high school, she begged a weekly column from the local daily, which, in short order—thanks to her technicolor portrait of a Dolly Parton impersonator—won her the national attention that assured her a full scholarship to Berkeley, and, in so doing, assured her parents that their daughter’s passion could translate into a profession, thus perfectly pleasing everyone.

 Ann’s been a star in her field from the start.
 But, aside from the comfort this brings Mr. and Mrs. Tsing, aside from the permission it gives her to continue her work, she really doesn’t care.
 Pure of heart, Noah always called her, which she’d never claim herself, but it’s true.
 She still wants what she always wanted: that first thrill, like new love.
 Of stepping once more into an unknown universe.
 Where her expectations are certain to be exploded; assumptions left in the dust.
 Where, no matter the hours she’s clocked, the skills she’s amassed, she will have to find a fresh form to do this particular subject justice.